Qazeer/InfoSec-Notes/Linux/Priv_Esc/2-Methodology.md

 [-k	Keyword to grep in enumerated configuration files]

 LinEnum.sh -t -k 'pass' -r <PATH/FILENAME>

+lse -l2
 ```

-The **linux-exploit-suggester.sh** script runs privilege escalation checks to
+The `linux-exploit-suggester.sh` and `linux-exploit-suggester-2.pl` (evolution
+of `linux-exploit-suggester.pl`) are maintained scripts that check for publicly
-recommend kernel and packages privilege escalation exploits.
+known vulnerabilities and exploits in the Linux kernel and installed packages of
+the target.

-Script needs Bash in version 4.0 or newer.
-The linux-exploit-suggester.sh
+The `linux-exploit-suggester.sh` script require `Bash` to be in version 4.0 or
-is maintained.
-The script can be used off the targeted box, by gathering the OS, Kernel and
+higher.
+The script can be used off the targeted box, by gathering the OS,
-installed packages versions:
+Kernel and installed packages versions.

 ```
 (target box) $ uname -a